 As two people who have travelled to over 70 countries between us, Maggie and I get asked all the time what our favourite country is.
 It’s a difficult question to answer, but the one place that we can undeniably say is the best country we’ve ever visited is Iceland.
 With nature at its untouched best, some of the friendliest locals you’ll ever encounter and activities galore; Iceland is the complete package.
-An Iceland travel guide was a natural way to express our undying love for what Game of Thrones would aptly call the ‘land of fire and ice’.

 Disclaimer: I can’t promise that after reading our Iceland travel guide you won’t immediately want to book a flight straight to what is probably the most magical country on Earth.

 Why you should go